 A bit north of The Algonquin, The Plaza Hotel sits at Central Park and was the site of several famous literary events.
 Truman Capote held his Black & White Ball in the hotel in 1966.
 And what defines luxury and vitality more than being part of the setting of The Great Gatsby?
 It opened in 1907 and five decades later was the site of filming for Hitchcock's North by Northwest.
 The hotel's website quotes Hemingway as having once advised Fitzgerald to "give his liver to Princeton and his heart to The Plaza."

 5. Old Town Bar

 Open since 1892, the Old Town Bar has been a favorite of writers such as Seamus Heaney and Billy Collins.
 Madonna, another kind of star, shot a music video there, starring Christopher Walken, a bigger star depending on who you ask.
-So you have a choice of artistic history to discuss there while you enjoy drinks at the bar.
+So you have a choice of artistic history to discuss over drinks at the bar.
 Also of note: in 2010, the urinals in the men's bathroom had a 100-year birthday celebration.
-Heaney, Walken and world-famous urinals—now that's a tour stop.
+Heaney, Walken, and world-famous urinals—now that's a tour stop.

 6. Morgan Library

 In between food and drinks, the Morgan Library and Museum makes for a worthy stop to see the manuscripts and notes of New England Transcendentalist Henry David Thoreau.
 An upcoming exhibition called "This Ever New Self: Thoreau and His Journal" promises to be the "most comprehensive exhibition ever devoted to the life of one of America's most influential authors and thinkers."
 Permanently on display are artifacts including journals and diaries.
 For more on the stunning Morgan Library and its prizes, including a Gutenberg Bible, check out The Journiest's profile.